lovejany210/NGS2-Spawn-Mod/README.md

 I.E startspawnmedium is cmp [counter],40 - lower the number to decrease the amount of enemies spawned & increase the number to increase the amount of enemies spawn.
 I find the values between 25-60 are good

 ADJUSTING ENEMIES THAT SPAWN
-Open the file "Chapter 1 Modify Enemy"
+Open the file "Chapter # Modify Enemy Encounters"

 Adjust the values in setspawn (initial spawn)